 Early History of the Dure family

-Another 243 words (17 lines of text) covering the years 1296 and 1296 are included under the topic Early Dure History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dure research.
+Another 122 words (9 lines of text) covering the years 1296 and 1296 are included under the topic Early Dure History in all our PDF Extended History products and printed products wherever possible.

 Dure Spelling Variations